Introduction

 In some intervals, such as between S1308 and S1415, the S numbers rise a little faster

 than the J numbers.
-Note also that the J316912 entry on the list has a contradictary S number.
+Note also that the J316821/J316833 entries on the list are out of step

 Here are some pictures of my Super Totalizer (J317903/S1415).
 It is in very good working condition, but has had some repairs or restoration done.
 In particular, 9 of the key tops have been replaced with reproductions, and the celluloid windows have been replaced with more modern plastic.